Rails Encrypted Credentials Use AES 128-bit Key

 Key lengths can be confusing because you encounter different numbers and recommendations.
 For example, when creating an SSH RSA key, you need to use at least a 2048-bit key.
 This is way larger than 128 bits.

-You might also like: Encrypted Configuration on Rails 5.2
+You might also like: New Feature on Rails 5.2: Redis Cache Store

 AES is a symmetric cipher.
 You can’t compare it with RSA, an asymmetric cipher.
 AES supports only 3 key lengths – 128, 192, and 256.
 Choosing a larger key isn’t always a good idea because of performance reasons.
 In the case of AES, 128 is secure enough.
 It will take several decades to break an AES 128-bit key in the absence of quantum computers.